History of Wicca

 Having gone through this history, we now look at the arguments.

 The latter see known history as being a "history conspiracy cover-up" of sorts.
-Although we can certainly see how recorded history can become tainted by societal, cultural, or political agendas and influences, this argument is an insult to credible historians, archaeologists, and other dedicated professionals past and present who painstakingly devote their lives to uncovering and revealing the truth of history.
+Although we can certainly see how recorded history can become tainted by societal, cultural, or political agendas and influences, this argument is an insult to credible historians, archaeologists, and other dedicated professionals past and present who painstakingly devote their lives to uncovering and revealing the knowable facts of history.

 The arguments with historical facts and reason in mind usually boil down to just how much Gardner told the truth and how much he made up.

-With this argument- from a Wiccan perspective -often comes the reminder that all religions had their beginnings somewhere, and just because it was "made up" by one man doesn't mean it isn't a valid belief system.
+With this argument--from a Wiccan perspective--often comes the reminder that all religions had their beginnings somewhere, and just because it was "made up" by one man doesn't mean it isn't a valid belief system.
 This "the man was a fraud" argument is commonly used against newer religions, but generally has no effect on the validity of a religion.

-When Gardner came out with Wicca, the Witches and Witch-groups came out either in support of Gardner- for bringing such beliefs to the public- or against -for claiming Wicca was the religion of the Witches.
+When Gardner came out with Wicca, the Witches and Witch-groups came out either in support of Gardner--for bringing such beliefs to the public--or against--for claiming Wicca was the religion of the Witches.
 This also explains why Wicca is now viewed as its own separate religion while Witchcraft is viewed as being a practice that comes in many forms and paths.

 Did he find in that coven what he presented to the world?
-Or did he take bits of what he found and add to it his own bits and pieces- drawing from various sources -to create the religion as we know it today?
+Or did he take bits of what he found and add to it his own bits and pieces--drawing from various sources--to create the religion as we know it today?
 This last bit goes along with the previous argument and further explains why Wicca and Witchcraft are not one and the same today.

 My Thoughts on the History of Wicca

-No matter which argument Wiccans believe, it is agreed by most that the history isn't important to the practice of Wicca.
-Yes, knowing its roots helps us to understand our religion, but the exact details of Wicca's history are not necessary to have faith on this path.
+No matter which argument Wiccans believe, it's agreed by most that the history isn't important to the practice of Wicca.
+Yes, knowing its roots helps us to understand our religion, but the exact details of Wicca's origin point aren't necessary to have faith on this path.

-© 2005-2014 by Evylyn Rose
+© 2005-2020 by Evylyn Rose